-After being hired, the recruit will receive full pay and benefits while attending the Permian Basin Law Enforcement Academy for 21 weeks.
-There are two classes each year at the regional Academy.
-The first one usually starts in January and the second one usually starts in August.
-Classroom training includes such areas as criminal justice, criminal investigation, basic law, police procedures, and traffic control.
+After being hired, the recruit will receive full pay and benefits while attending the Midland Police Department Academy for 25 weeks.
+Classroom training includes areas such as criminal justice, criminal investigation, basic law, police procedures, and traffic control.
 Recruits are trained in proficiency areas of firearms, defensive tactics, and physical training.
 Successful completion of the academy requires passing the state peace officer licensing exam.
 The Academy is mentally and physically challenging and gives the recruit the fundamentals for becoming a professional police officer.
-The Permian Basin Law Enforcement Academy does not have living quarters, so attendees will have to come up with their own residence.

 Applicants that were officers in other states or with the federal government can complete a shorter academy as well as an abbreviated field training program.
 This considered on a case-by-case basis.
 Veterans are able to use their GI Bill during the Academy and through the Field Training Program.